pdf-raku/PDF-Class-raku/README.md

 # PDF::Class

+This Raku module is the base class for [PDF::API6](https://github.com/pdf-raku>/PDF-API6).

 PDF::Class provides a set of roles and classes that map to the internal structure of PDF documents; the aim being to make it easier to read, write valid PDF files.

 It assists with the construction of PDF documents, providing type-checking and the sometimes finicky serialization rules regarding objects.

-This is the base class for [PDF::API6](https://github.com/p6-pdf/PDF-API6).

 ## Description

-The top level of a PDF document is of type `PDF::Class`, which corresponds to the trailer dictionary.
-It may contain several entries including `PDF::Info` metadata in the 'Info' entry and `PDF::Catalog` in the `Root` entry.
+The entry point of a PDF document is the trailer dictionary.
+This is mapped to `PDF::Class`.
+It contains a `Root` entry which is mapped to a `PDF::Catalog` objects, and may contain other entries, including and `Info` entry mapped to a `PDF::Info` object.

 ```
     use PDF::Class;